 • SB 289.
 This bill proposes establishing uniform provisions for assessing administrative penalties under the State Ethics Code and the Lobbyist Law.
 The bill aims to create a streamlined process for the Commission to impose administrative penalties for minor violations, thereby enhancing the efficiency and consistency of enforcement actions.
-As of April 9, 2025, this measure has been enrolled to the governor.
+This bill became Act 13 on April 10, 2025.